jerm-jerm/quartz/content/DND Mystrala/1. The World/1 Locations/2 Minor Places/Mortal Promise.md

-Valkur the demigod’s ship the “Mortal Promise” who became so powerful he may have ascended to God status themselves).
+Valkur the demigod’s ship the “Mortal Promise” who became so powerful he may have ascended to God status himself.
+Now the home for the [[Sea of Swords]]